Skip to main content

 # List versions for a skill

-fastskill registry versions <skill-id>
+fastskill repos versions <skill-id>

 # List versions from specific repository

-fastskill registry versions <skill-id> --repository my-repo
+fastskill repos versions <skill-id> --repository my-repo

 Parameters: